Blood of My Blood

 "Blood of My Blood" is the sixth episode of the sixth season of HBO's fantasy television series Game of Thrones, and the 56th overall.
 The episode was written by Bryan Cogman, and directed by Jack Bender.

 Bran Stark and Meera Reed are rescued from the White Walkers by Benjen Stark.
 Samwell Tarly returns to his family's home in Horn Hill, accompanied by Gilly and little Sam; Jaime Lannister attempts to rescue the Queen, Margaery Tyrell; Arya Stark defies the Faceless Men; and Daenerys Targaryen rides on Drogon and emboldens her newly acquired khalasar.

-"Blood of My Blood" was positively received by critics who praised the return of several notable characters, including Benjen Stark, Walder Frey and Edmure Tully.
-Further praise was given to other plot points, such as Samwell's return to Horn Hill, and Arya's decision to return to being a Stark rather than a disciple of the Many-Faced God.
+"Blood of My Blood" was positively received by critics, who praised the return of several notable characters, including Benjen Stark, Walder Frey and Edmure Tully, as well as several plot points, such as Samwell's return to Horn Hill, and Arya's decision to return to being a Stark rather than a disciple of the Many-Faced God.
 The episode title is a reference to a famous Dothraki saying used between a Khal and his bloodriders.
 Filming of Bran's visions was put together precisely and also very carefully chosen.
 In the United States, the episode achieved a viewership of 6.71 million in its initial broadcast.

 Plot

 Beyond the Wall

-Bran and Meera continue to flee the wights.
-Bran, still in his visions, has visions of events past and future, including Jaime Lannister killing King Aerys Targaryen, a dragon flying over the Red Keep, and wildfire exploding beneath King's Landing.
-As the wights close in, a rider appears and pulls Meera and Bran onto his horse, allowing them to escape.
+Bran and Meera continue fleeing the wights.
+Bran, still in his visions, sees events past and future, including Jaime Lannister killing King Aerys Targaryen, the Night King's attack on the wildling settlement Hardhome, a dragon flying over the Red Keep, and wildfire exploding beneath King's Landing.
+As the wights close in, a rider appears, pulls Meera and Bran onto his horse, and they escape.

 Bran awakens to find the rider is his uncle, Benjen Stark, who had gone missing beyond the Wall.
-Benjen explains that he was stabbed by a White Walker during a ranging, but was saved by the Children of the Forest.
-He tells Bran that he needs to become the Three-Eyed Raven before the Night King comes south.
+Benjen explains he was stabbed by a White Walker, but that the Children of the Forest saved him.
+He tells Bran that he is the Three-Eyed Raven, and that he must learn to control his abilities and be "ready" before the Night King comes south.